Why proper optimist sail trim is essential for performance?

 Hello everyone!

-A few weeks (or rather months) ago, I put together an overview on sail types, which you can find here.
-I even find myself opening this post often since it’s a handy reference for the different types of sails all in one place.
+A few weeks (or rather months) ago, I put together an overview of sail types, which you can find here.
+I often find myself reopening this post, as it's a handy reference that brings together the different types of sails in one place.

 Now that we have that, I thought it would be valuable to go a step further and dive into sail trim.
 In the previous post, I also included the recommended settings from various sailmakers.
 Today’s post will touch on some of these factory recommendations.